Xander Kiriakis: Storylines

 In April 2017, Xander followed Nicole and Brady to Canada, ultimately shooting Brady and kidnapping both Nicole and Holly.
 By 2018, Xander was in Mexico selling blood diamonds to drug lord Mateo, who was holding his ex-girlfriend Theresa hostage.
-Xander assisted Theresa to escape and return to Salem under the condition that she help him return to the good graces of Victor.
-Xander's return to Salem was short-lived, when he ultimately leaves town.
+Xander assisted Theresa in escaping and returning to Salem under the condition that she would help him return to the good graces of Victor.
+Xander's return to Salem was short-lived when he ultimately leaves town.
 Months later, in October, Xander blackmailed Nicole into marrying him using a recording of her confession to killing Deimos.
 Nicole and Xander live with her daughter Holly in Chicago at Sarah Horton (Linsey Godfrey)'s apartment.
 A fire breaks out at the secret facility in Nashville where Xander is working with Kristen DiMera and Dr. Rolf on experiments that bring the dead back to life.
 Xander is presumed dead.